 This particular one has perfect reviews, holds enough water for a couple nights and also has a dial that allows you to customize the steam.

 If you’re wondering why I’m including a reusable water bottle in this list it’s because most people do not drink enough water.
 For those of us with Sjogren’s – it is even more imperative to drink extra water to make up for what our body isn’t doing naturally.

 Plus, water flushes toxins, which is another thing people with autoimmune diseases aren’t doing enough of.

-I like this one because it reminds me of how much I need to drink.
+I like picking water bottles that are pretty, because then I don’t mind carrying them around and they remind me to drink more.
 It’s like a little accountability partner staring at you all day.